 The presence of parents influences the climate and direction of the school significantly.
 Therefore, it is important for each parent to educate him/herself about child development, basic educational philosophy and practices, and the demands of participating in a cooperative.
 Such self-education is made possible by reading recommended books and articles, participating in the parent education workshops sponsored by the school, and taking classes.

-Education at Santa Barbara Charter School is child centered within the parameters otherwise stated in this education plan.
-Our goal is to prepare each one to be an active participant in a democratic society.
+Education at Santa Barbara Charter School is child-centered.
+Our goal is to prepare each student to be an active participant in a democratic society.
 Students strive and excel at Santa Barbara Charter School because the whole child is nurtured.
 Students are active learners and teachers.
 They are encouraged to take responsibility for their own learning as much as is developmentally reasonable.
 Self-direction and self-motivation develop in children as they are given this responsibility.
 Continuously reflecting upon their own work facilitates the students’ understanding of themselves, and allows them to articulate their strengths, weaknesses, and needs as learners.

 Students at SBCS are encouraged to build on their own strengths and pursue their own interests as they participate in a predetermined curriculum.
 They develop respect for themselves and others by participating in meaningful shared activities, individual conferences, and an anti-bias multicultural program.